-The recruitment campaign to join the Special Constabulary will be launched on the 1st March 2018.
+The recruitment campaign to join the Special Constabulary is now closed.

 Special Inspectors Ben Muspratt, Mark Bussel, John Hannan and Special Superintendent Rich King were on hand to answer questions about joining the Special Constabulary.
 See above!

 Becoming a special constable (volunteer police officer) is your chance to give something back in a unique way.
 Everything you do will be centered on looking after the community, from businesses and residents to tourists, football supporters and motorists.
 And you’ll be a vital, valued part of Making Dorset safer and making Dorset feel safer.

 In terms of a volunteering opportunity, there’s simply nothing else like it.
 Special Constables work on the front line with regular police officers as a visible reassuring presence.
 As a Special Constable you will tackle a range of policing issues whether that be attending incidents, taking part in specialist operations or routine patrols.